Close

 Cost of other add-ons

 You can choose from various add-ons, such as upgrading to a fall detection button, additional necklace or wrist buttons, waterproof wall buttons, a lockbox, and a leather carrying case for the mobile device.
 These add-ons vary based on which system you purchase.
-Costs range from one-time payments of $10–$29.99 to monthly monitoring payments of $2.99–$11.
+Costs range from one-time payments of $10–$29.99 to monthly monitoring fees of $2.99–$11.

 Free trial and warranty